briancaffey/django-step-by-step/vuepress-docs/docs/guide/step-by-step/README.md

 >
 ```

-If there are lots of other parametes to add, use the following solution:
+If there are lots of other parameters to add, use the following solution:
 [https://stackoverflow.com/questions/2047622/how-to-paginate-django-with-other-get-variables](https://stackoverflow.com/questions/2047622/how-to-paginate-django-with-other-get-variables)

 ## Add registration URL